CS4Hall/0-1-Practice-B/README.md

 # 0-1-Practice-B

-## Let's practice importing and exporting this github assigment into Glitch
+## Let's practice importing and exporting this github assigment into Codespaces

 ### Directions
 Play with colors.
 Change the colors in this index.html file.